RocketCommunicationsInc/astro-uxds/design-guidelines/theme.md

 - Applications where a primary media element demands attention

 ![The Global Status Bar is always rendered with the dark theme, as is any element contained within it.](../img/design-guidelines/theme-darkui.png 'The Global Status Bar is always rendered with the dark theme, as is any element contained within it.')
+The Global Status Bar is always rendered with the dark theme, as is any element contained within it.

 ## Mixed Use